 Digital Peak Programme Meter: IEC 268-18

-The Competition of Being Loud – Radio Signal vs. CD: Singers, composers, and producers wanted to get the loud production of music.
+Singers, composers, and music producers wanted to get the loud production of music.
 And on the other hand radio stations wished to offer the loudest signal.
 This war stayed for around 25 years.
 Before this competition started, radio stations were used to make simple audio clips louder.
-Mixing and mastering services providers for radio broadcasting has learned this technique for over 25 years.
-But now the technique has drifted to the CD Mastering Services industry.
+Mastering services providers for radio broadcasting has learned this technique for over 25 years.

-Problem Today with Radio Broadcasting: The biggest problem with radio industry is facing today is that powerful and sophisticated sound processing for radio broadcasting transmission is no longer coexist today.
-Perhaps a professional who offers audio mastering services online can help you to deal with this.
+The biggest problem with radio industry is facing today is that powerful and sophisticated sound processing for radio broadcasting transmission is no longer coexist today.
+Perhaps a professional who offers audio mastering services can help you to deal with this.
 If someone limits the multiband compression of the source digitally that also reduces the peak of the short term to average ratio.
 As a result, the processor of the broadcast station handles the mastering material less naturally and less gracefully than it handled the source stuff.